Allpowers S300 PlusAllpowers

 See our tester's profile

 We tested the S300 Plus for several weeks, and for a station this size it is surprisingly complete.
 Compact as a small shoebox and light (3.4 kg), it fits anywhere.
 What stands out first is the USB-C 100 W port: rare at this format, it charges a laptop at full speed, where many rivals cap at 60 W. The wireless charging pad on top and the built-in LED light are two well-thought-out extras for camping or an outage.
 We also liked the Bluetooth app, which lets you monitor charging and switch ports off remotely, not that common on such an affordable model.
 Its 288 Wh and 300 W suit small and medium devices (phones, laptops, lighting, a router, small gear), not running large appliances.
 Two honest downsides: the 300 W output limits its uses, and a few users report a perfectible finish on the fans.
-But at under 200 euros, with this level of equipment, it offers formidable value for a first portable station.
+But at under £170, with this level of equipment, it offers formidable value for a first portable station.

 With 288 Wh and 300 W (up to 600 W peak), it charges and runs a smartphone, a tablet, a laptop, lighting, a router or small camping gear.
 It is not designed for large appliances.